hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 - Order status and event details
 - Invoice and pricing breakdown
 - Payment options (if balance is due)
-- Lot pictures (submitted by crew after setup)
+- Lot pictures (uploaded by crew after setup)
-- Delivery tracking (crew ETA and live location)
+- Delivery tracking (crew ETA and status updates via Supabase Realtime)
 - Link to sign the waiver
 - Order cancellation option
+- Admin message (if admin has posted a note for the customer)

 ### Order Approval View